Yukihito/sclsp-samples/README.md

      - Implementing a parser of the subset of JavaScript by using [scala-parser-combinators](https://github.com/scala/scala-parser-combinators).
      - Injecting a own parser implementation to a interpreter.
      - Adding synonym of built-in operators.
    - This program source codes are contained in [this directory](https://github.com/Yukihito/sclsp-samples/tree/master/src/main/scala/com/yukihitoho/sclspsamples/jssubset)
+   - Documents of this sample is [here(japanese)](https://github.com/Yukihito/sclsp-samples/tree/master/docs/JAVASCRIPT_SUBSET.ja.md).
 4. Sharing variables (that includes lexical closure) with remote process.
    - An example of an implementation of sharing variables with remote process.
      For sharing data with remote process, there are many ways.
 Separating processes and data and using common data store is one of them.
 This sample is sort of that.